 — Patty Jenkins (@PattyJenks) June 5, 2019

 The image was accompanied by confirmation that Warner Bros.
-Pictures would begin the promotion of the film in December.
+Pictures would begin more promotion of the film in December.

 Just before Christmas 2018, Gadot took to Instagram to share some exciting news.
-After a six-month shoot that spanned Washington, D.C., the United Kingdom, Spain, and the Canary Islands, Wonder Woman 1984 finally wrapped production on December 22.
+After a six-month shoot that spanned Washington, D.C., the U.K., Spain, and the Canary Islands, Wonder Woman 1984 finally wrapped production on December 22, 2018.

 In her social media post, Gadot complimented Wonder Woman 1984‘s 1,000-strong cast and crew for “giving everything they have into our movie,” and singled out director Patty Jenkins for some extra praise.
 “She always has our backs, she gives us the wings to dare, and every day she helped us find the most creative version of ourselves,” Gadot said.
 “I am so grateful to call her my friend.”